aienpme/BasicMusicStreamingApp/GUIDE-CLI.md

 ## 🎉 You're Done!

 Your BMA CLI music server is now running and ready to stream your music.
+When the mobile app is available, you'll be able to connect to it and enjoy your music from anywhere!

+**Need help?** Check the main README.md file for more technical details.